net-tools/google-api/README.md

 To install net-tools/google-api package, just require it through composer : require net-tools/google-api:^1.0.0.

 In order to use the classes contained in this library, **please read CAREFULLY this document**, as **you have to setup your Google dev account first**.
 Basic knowledge about Google APIs is also required.

-## Are you looking for CloudPrint or Contacts API ?

-If you intend to use CloudPrint or Contacts API, please refer to the Contacts.README.md or CloudPrint.README.md files in the package root folder, for more information about those APIs.

-However, I strongly advise you to continue on reading this file, as you **MUST** setup a Google Developper account first (before coding your application or running the samples) and be aware of Google authorization process.